 Let us take a look now at Makiguchi's second chance for good fortune.

-This second chance cannot necessarily be described as good luck, resulting as it did conversely in an incident that lost the young Tsunesaburo Makiguchi his job.
-However if we think once again in hypothetical terms, we can imagine that if on this next occasion Makiguchi had maneuvered in a smarter fashion, he would not have sacrificed his posts of teacher at Hokkaido Normal School, house master and principal of the elementary school affiliated with the normal school - instead in all likelihood, he would have used the opportunity to arrange a transfer to another normal school, in the interior.
+This second chance cannot necessarily be described as good luck, resulting as it did in an incident that cost the young Tsunesaburo Makiguchi his job.
+However if we think once again in hypothetical terms, we can imagine that if on this next occasion Makiguchi had maneuvered in a smarter fashion, he would not have sacrificed his posts of teacher and house master at Hokkaido Normal School and teacher at the affiliated elementary school-instead in all likelihood, he would have used the opportunity to arrange a transfer to another normal school, in mainland Japan.

 Why then was Tsunesaburo Makiguchi driven to resign his teaching posts?
-Let us take a look at the Hokkaido Sapporo Shihan Gakko Gojunenshi ("Fifty years of the Sapporo Normal School in Hokkaido") published by the school in 1936, and think a little about what the reasons might have been.
+Let us take a look at the Hokkaido Sapporo shihan gakko gojunenshi [Fifty Years of the Sapporo Normal School in Hokkaido] published by the school in 1936, and think a little about what the reasons might have been.

-The chronology at the back of Makiguchi Tsunesaburo edited by the Seikyo Shimbun gives the reason for Makiguchi's resignation as follows.
+The chronology at the back of the biography Makiguchi Tsunesaburo edited by the Seikyo Shimbun gives the reason for Makiguchi's resignation as follows:

-"1901 30 years of age/April 18: resigns from post as teacher at Hokkaido Normal School, house master and principal of the elementary school attached to the Normal School.
+1901 30 years of age/April 18: resigns from his post as teacher and house master at Hokkaido Normal School and principal [sic] of the attached elementary school.
 Goes to Tokyo.
-Resignation was the result of a knifing incident involving students during a student strike in the autumn of 1900, for which Makiguchi was held responsible as house master by the Hokkaido authorities and advised to resign.
-Makiguchi decided that in one respect this was a good opportunity - to go to Tokyo and present his work on geography (later Jinsei chirigaku - "The Geography of Human Life") completed finally after many years of work."
+His resignation was the result of a knifing incident involving students during a student strike in the autumn of 1900, for which Makiguchi was held responsible as house master by the Hokkaido authorities and advised to resign.
+Makiguchi decided that in one respect this was a good opportunity-to go to Tokyo and make public the book on geography that he had completed after many years of work.

-As an individual it is not unnatural that Makiguchi would think this a good opportunity to carry out the dream he had nurtured for years and therefore leave his post and go to Tokyo, however in terms of an official reason, "was held responsible as house master by the Hokkaido authorities and advised to resign" in relation to a student strike that occurred the previous autumn and a knifing that accompanied it, does not quite add up.
-To investigate further, let us look again at the first chapter of the Hokkaido Sapporo Shihan Gakko Gojunenshi, the chronology, and the entry for the year 1900.
-Here we find first of all, "January 19 - Principal Okamoto suspended from duties, Principal Eiji Makiyama of the Akita Prefectural Normal School appointed as the school's eighth principal."
+As an individual it is not unnatural that Makiguchi would think this a good opportunity to carry out the dream he had nurtured for years and therefore leave his post and go to Tokyo; however in terms of an official reason, "was held responsible as house master by the Hokkaido authorities and advised to resign" in relation to a student strike that occurred the previous autumn and a knifing that accompanied it, does not quite add up.

+To investigate further, let us look at the first chapter of the Hokkaido Sapporo shihan gakko gojunenshi, the chronology, and the entry for the year 1900.
+Here we find first of all, "January 19: Principal Okamoto suspended from duties, Principal Eiji Makiyama of the Akita Prefectural Normal School appointed as the school's eighth principal."